ethanwynn/disease-prediction-model/README.md

 ## 1. set up your git in vscode
-open the terminal and run the following git config --global user.name 'Your Name' git config --global user.email 'your@mail.com'
+open the terminal and run the following\n git config --global user.name 'Your Name' git config --global user.email 'your@mail.com'